-One of those characters is played by French actor Denis Ménochet who is known to international audiences when he played the dairy farmer, a man of few words, harboring Jews, in Quentin Tarantino’s opening scene of “Inglorious Basterds” (2009).
-Laure Calamy plays his wife Alice, a homecare nurse, who has an affair with Joseph (Damien Bonnard), one of her patients.
+One of those characters is played by French actor Denis Ménochet, known to international audiences as the dairy farmer, a man of few words, harboring Jews, in Quentin Tarantino’s opening scene of “Inglorious Basterds” (2009).
+Laure Calamy plays his wife Alice, a home care nurse who has an affair with Joseph (Damien Bonnard), one of her patients.
 As the other two main characters are introduced, Valeria Bruni Tedeschi and Nadia Tereszkiewicz, little by little we get to see what really happened in the course of this surprising murder mystery, where the several chapters depict the five interconnected characters, their points of view, what happened to them and to the woman who disappeared.

 Mr. Moll, what was for you the challenge to make this film?

 As you know, the film is an adaptation of the French novel “Seules les bêtes” [published in 2017], written by Colin Niel, and there were several things in it that I liked.
-First there was the general atmosphere, the fact that it was a film noir—or a book noir, if you wish—with a crime story where the crime is more a manner of looking into the lives of the different characters, and I found that all of them, as different as they are and despite the fact that they are not always in an easy situation, they all had a dream of some sort.
-Another thing that I liked was the confrontation of those two very opposite worlds: the farmers in this lost French countryside covered with snow where they all live in isolated farmhouses, and then you have the contrast with this big African city, all those people, the traffic, the heat… And I was also interested in the narrative structure of the book with its several chapters, with each one of them being the point of view of one of the characters.
+First, there was the general atmosphere, the fact that it was a film noir—or a book noir, if you wish—with a crime story where the crime is more a manner of looking into the lives of the different characters.
+I found that all of them, as different as they are, and although they are not always in an easy situation, they all had a dream of some sort.
+Another thing that I liked was the confrontation of those two very opposite worlds: the farmers in this lost French countryside covered with snow where they all live in isolated farmhouses, and then you have the contrast with this big African city, all those people, the traffic, the heat… And I was also interested in the book’s narrative structure with its several chapters, with each one of them being the point of view of one of the characters.
 The central point is the disappearance of a woman during the snowstorm, and every character is linked to it in a way.
-Every character has only a partial view of the event, or about what really happened, and so with each character and with each new layer that is unfolded, the reader—or the spectator—gets a better picture of the puzzle.
-So even if the story is a bit dark, there was something quite playful about the way that it is told as the audience is very actively involved when trying to piece everything together.
+Every character has only a partial view of the event or about what really happened.
+With each character and with each new layer that is unfolded, the reader—or the spectator—gets a better picture of the puzzle.
+So even if the story is a bit dark, there was something quite playful about how it is told, as the audience is very actively involved when trying to piece everything together.
 Those were the reasons why I felt that it could be interesting to turn this novel into a film.

 When you wrote the screenplay with Gilles Marchand, keeping in mind you had those five main characters and five different points of view, how or when do you know that the narrative is in perfect balance?

-Gilles and I have a kind of mutual control and reading, we often try things out and ask ourselves a lot of questions like, ‘What if we take this out, or we add that to make the story better.’
-But the five main characters are only main characters in one part of the film and then they become a secondary character, or they disappear completely, so we had to make sure to keep the audience interested in each one of them, and give them enough elements so they can imagine the things that the characters are imagining in the story.
+Gilles and I have a kind of mutual control and reading; we often try things out and ask ourselves many questions like, ‘What if we take this out, or we add that to make the story better.’
+But the five main characters are only main characters in one part of the film.
+Then they become a secondary character, or they disappear entirely, so we had to make sure to keep the audience interested in each one of them and provide enough elements so they can imagine the things that the characters are imagining in the story.
 One thing that always helps me, just to know if it works or not, is to give the screenplay to the producers or to people who know what writing a screenplay is all about, having their feedback and comments like, ‘We don’t understand this,’ or ‘This is probably too long.’
-From those reactions you can also understand what works or what doesn’t.
+From those reactions, you can also understand what works or what doesn’t.
 In the long run, a screenplay can work very nicely, but it’s always only a step towards the film, it’s not supposed to be a goal on its own.
-It’s only a step in the whole process of filmmaking, so ultimately you really know if it works once you’ve shot the film and especially during the editing when there’s the possibility of finetuning the storytelling by eventually taking things out.
-Even if you have some experience, during the screenwriting there is always a tendency of being a bit too explanatory because you only have the text, nothing else.
+It’s only a step in the whole process of filmmaking, so ultimately you really know if it works once you’ve shot the film, especially during the editing when there’s the possibility of finetuning the storytelling by eventually taking things out.
+Even if you have some experience, there is always a tendency of being a bit too explanatory during the screenwriting because you only have the text, nothing else.
 And then when you see the material with the actors, there are a lot of things you understand from their way of behaving or their facial expressions.
 So during the editing, you cut out quite a few unnecessary lines of dialogue because they explain things that you already understand, just by the visual storytelling.
 And the choice of the actors is very crucial too.

 You were surrounded by very interesting character actors.
 How did you do the casting?

 When we were writing the screenplay, I already thought of Denis Ménochet to play the part of Michel.
-Luckily he liked the sceenplay and really wanted to be part of it.
-For the other characters it took a little bit longer because we had several ideas.
+Luckily he liked the screenplay and really wanted to be part of it.
+For the other characters, it took a little bit longer because we had several ideas.
 Like for the character of Alice, Michel’s wife [played by Laure Calamy], we had a few very fine actresses in mind.
-We met them, and did screentests of one of the scenes to see which one embodies the character the best.
-Then it is also a matter of imagining one actor opposite another actor, and find the right balance.
+We met them and did screentests of one of the scenes to see which one embodies the character the best.
+It is also a matter of imagining one actor opposite another actor, and finding the right balance.
 Like when we were casting the roles of Evelyne [played by Valeria Bruni Tedeschi] and her young lover Marion [Nadia Tereszkiewicz], once we had decided to cast Valeria, we had a couple of very interesting young actresses who also did screentests, each of them playing a scene with Valeria, to see which couple worked the best, which one had the best energy, and that you also could believe their characters really had a relationship.
 There was something quite natural with Nadia Tereszkiewicz, so we chose her for the role of Marion.
 For Damien Bonnard, who plays Joseph Bonnefille in the film, it took a bit longer.
 At first, we thought it might be interesting that this character was a bit older, let’s say around sixty rather than forty, to have an age difference between the characters of Michel and Joseph, but afterwards we found out that it was not a good idea.
-By that time we had already met elder actors, but we decided that it didn’t really fit nor helped the story.
+We had already met elder actors by that time, but we decided that it didn’t really fit nor helped the story.
 So when we met Damien Bonnard and did a screentest with him, we knew he was right for the part.
 Sometimes you have intuitions that come very early and prove to be right, and others take a little bit more time and energy.
 And also, one thing that was different when we were shooting in the Ivory Coast, there are only very few professional or experienced actors there because there is hardly any film industry.
 So once we were there, we did a wild casting and practically all the young actors in the film are amateur actors.
 For Guy Roger ‘Bibisse’ N’Drin [Armand in the film], this was the first time he played in front of a camera.
 When you meet these young men, it’s also very often a matter of intuition.
-You do screentests with them, they may be not necessarily good during their first screentest, but he was very smart, he had this charm and you could feel his wit.
-We did more screentests and after a while he really understood what it meant to act, to be a character, and how to enjoy acting.
-We were very lucky: some actors may be good in a screentest, until there’s a camera pointed at them and a crew around them, and they can be completely paralyzed—which was luckily not the case.
-Others might suddenly reveal themselves being as great, natural talents, which was the case when we did “Seules les bêtes.”
+You do screentests with them; they may not be necessarily good during their first screentest, but he was very smart, he had this charm, and you could feel his wit.
+We did more screentests and after a while he really understood what it meant to act, be a character, and enjoy acting.
+We were very lucky: some actors may be good in a screentest until there’s a camera pointed at them and a crew around them, and they can be completely paralyzed—which was luckily not the case.
+Others might suddenly reveal themselves as great, natural talents, which was when we did “Seules les bêtes.”

 Was it logistically more difficult to shoot in the Ivory Coast than in France?

 No, it was more difficult in France [laughs].
-In France we had this issue with the snow.
+In France, we had this issue with the snow.
 The story took place in winter and we wanted snow, also because the woman disappears during a snowstorm.
-So we really needed snow and in the place where we were shooting, there’s not always snow.
+So we really needed snow, and on our location, there’s not always snow.
 We were really praying for it to snow, and even if it did snow, we had no idea when.
 That means the whole shooting schedule had to be organized in a way that all the actors had to be more or less available at any time in case it snowed, so we could bring them in.
 That was stressful and complicated, especially for the first assistant director who was doing all this scheduling.
 In the end we were lucky because we did get snow—too much that it became difficult to drive to the various locations.
-So logistically it was more difficult to shoot in France, also because in the Ivory Coast we had a local producer who organized everything.
-Only a small part of the crew was French when we were shooting in Africa, most of them were from the Ivory Coast or Burkina Faso.
-That allowed us to be quite integrated in the neighborhoods where we were shooting, instead of a white crew arriving there and behave as if they were there in their own backyard.
+So logistically, it was more difficult to shoot in France, also because in the Ivory Coast we had a local producer who organized everything.
+Only a small part of the crew was French when we were shooting in Africa; most of them were from the Ivory Coast or Burkina Faso.
+That allowed us to be quite integrated into the neighborhoods where we were shooting, instead of a white crew arriving there and behave as if they were there in their own backyard.
 So in Africa, everything went very smoothly—except that it was very hot.
-And in France it was very cold [laughs].
+And in France, it was very cold [laughs].

 The locations in France, covered in snow, look stunning.
 Did you choose them yourself?

-Yes and no. I mean, the main location was given by the book, because it was set in this region called Lozère [near the Massif Central], and this plateau where the farmers live is the Causse Méjean [a UNESCO World Heritage site].
+Yes and no. I mean, the book’s main location was this region called Lozère [near the Massif Central], and this plateau where the farmers live is the Causse Méjean [a UNESCO World Heritage site].
 I happened to know this place because I had been there on vacation, and each time I was there, I thought, ‘I should try to find a story to shoot here.’
-The landscapes are very cinematic, they look like western landscapes.
-This highland plateau has something very strong and it is surrounded by very steep valleys.
+The landscapes are very cinematic; they look like western landscapes.
+This highland plateau is quite unique and very steep valleys surround it.
 It’s almost like a castle, and in order to get there, you have to drive up those very small roads.
-That is something that also corresponds to the characters who are isolated, and who try to protect themselves.
+That is something that also corresponds to the characters who are isolated and who try to protect themselves.
 All the specific places, like the farmhouses and the camping site, we picked out ourselves during the location scouting.